-As fun as getting ready for a trip can be, packing for a trip is honestly never fun–or easy.
-From figuring out where to strategically place your shampoo so it doesn’t burst open during the flight, to seeing just how many pairs of shoes you can realistically get away with bringing without exceeding the baggage weight restriction, getting your bag–or bags–ready for a trip is, in my opinion, the worst.
-What’s even worse, though?
-Jetting off to somewhere cold, and making sure you’re bringing everything you need to stay warm.
+As fun as getting ready for a trip can be, packing for a winter vacation is honestly never fun–or easy.
+From figuring out where to strategically place your shampoo so it doesn’t burst open during the flight, to seeing just how many pairs of shoes you can realistically get away with bringing without exceeding the baggage weight restriction, getting your bag ready for a trip is, in my opinion, the worst.

 Check The Weight Restrictions First